Solutions to Transform Your 90s Oak-Filled Home

 New Flooring with Oak Cabinets

 One way we like to bring in a new vibe… changing your flooring.
-Oftentimes the already oak-heavy 90s home will also have honey oak hardwood flooring.
+Oftentimes the already oak-heavy 90s home will also have honey oak floors.
 A new and unexpected flooring option can instantly elevate the room and the honey oak will feel warm and inviting.
 Tile is a great option.
-By choosing graphic tile, natural stone, or LVT (Luxury Vinyl Tile), you can easily achieve a nice contrast with oak cabinets.
-If you want to stick with hardwood flooring or go with super durable LVP (Luxury Vinyl Plank), you can opt for a different finish color to compliment the oak.
+By choosing graphic tile, natural stone, or LVT (Luxury Vinyl Tile), you can easily achieve a nice contrast with oak cabinets for a more modern kitchen.
+If you want to stick with hardwood flooring or go with super durable LVP (Luxury Vinyl Plank), you can opt for a different finish color to compliment the warm tones in the oak.
 What we want to achieve is contrast.
 This will give your eye a rest from that never-ending sea of oak.

 Pin this for easy reference: